Google Stock: Is It a Buy, Hold or Sell Right Now?

 Google is working on its privacy sandbox — an initiative aimed at enhancing privacy on the web.
-As part of that, the company wants to dismantle third-party cookies, which are historically the best way for advertisers to track and profile a user online.
-Google intends to roll out a product called FLoC, which stands for Federated Learning of Cohorts.
-Users will be assigned to cohorts based on their profile, which can include everything from demographics like age and location to online behavior.
+As part of that, the company planned to dismantle third-party cookies, which are historically the best way for advertisers to track and profile a user online.

 Although Google’s effort tapped into existing sentiment in the industry about the need to replace third-party cookies with a solution better suited to safeguarding user privacy, there was uncertainty about what that should look like.
 FLoC aims to group users by their online behavior and assign each group a label.
 Not everyone is on board, and some speculate that grouping and labeling users could be difficult and potentially dangerous.

 Google’s Latest Product Offerings